-Do you start every project with an interior design questionnaire, or do you try to remember everything discussed in your initial consultation?
+Do you kick-off each project with an interior design survey, or do you make an effort to recall all the topics conversed during your first meeting?

 Was it mirrored furniture they hated?
 Or did they say that was their favourite?
 And, what was their stance on the colour green?